KMueller-Lab/Global-Macro-Database/README.md

 This repository complements our paper, **Müller, Xu, Lehbib, and Chen (2025)**, which introduces a panel dataset of **46 macroeconomic variables across 243 countries** from historical records beginning in the year **1086** until **2024**, including projections through the year **2030**.

+## Version 2025_12 – current

+### Overview

+The 2025_12 version includes updated data as of December 2025 and introduces various important patches and improvements.
+We also rewrote the Stata package from scratch: get the new version by typing `ssc install gmd`.
+Lehbib and Müller (2025) provides more details.

+### Improved Government Finance Statistics

+We further improved the construction of combined government finance statistics.
+Relative to before, the combined time series are now mostly based on chain-linking ratios, with some exceptions, and we more commonly use a country-specific priority ordering of sources.

+### Extended Technical Appendix

+We considerably improved the technical appendix to enhance clarity and readability.
+Going forward, we will provide a dedicated technical appendix with each release.

+### Major Update to Stata Package

+We rewrote the Stata package from scratch to make it faster and added various new functionalities, including the ability to easily access all the (cleaned) data underlying the GMD.
+A new companion paper (Lehbib and Müller, 2025) now describes the package in detail.

+### Bug Fixes

+Thanks to the support of many GMD users, we were able to identify and fix many bugs.
+Noteworthy examples include real GDP per capita for Venezuela and the inflation rates of a few countries.

+### New Variable

+The GMD now includes the World Bank's income classification.